apastel/ytmusic-deleter/README.md

 to copy your request headers to your clipboard.
 Then paste them into the window in YTMusic Deleter.
 > It's recommended to use Firefox for copying the headers since Firefox conveniently has a "Copy Request Headers" button.

+> Chrome/Edge are currently not working for browser authentication.
+You must use Firefox.
+Apologies for the inconvenience.
+This is outside my control unfortunately.

 ### (Advanced) Command-line interface
 If you would prefer to use the command-line interface, see [CLI README](ytmusic_deleter/README.md) for instructions on running the CLI version of YTMusic Deleter.
 This is completely separate from the GUI version.
 There is no reason to download both -- use one or the other.